RaymondCui/HubZero_other_themes/README.md

 ## Template

 This template is used for the entrance and other pages of the HubZero instance used by VU Labs.
-The style (colour palette and fonts) follow the existing Alveo web site appearance at http://vulabs.net/.
+The style (colour palette and fonts) follow the styling guide from Victoria University.
-This template is based of the hubbasic2013 template which was modified to the styling guide from Victoria University.
+This template design is based of the hubbasic2013 template.

 To use this template, git export the contents into a directory called vu_labs, or whatever, and then zip the directory and its contents into the file vu_labs.zip.